johnt84/AnnualLeaveRequestTool/README.md

 Simple Blazor Annual Leave Request Tool

 * Allows users to create, update or delete annual leave requests.
 * The Annual leave requests are saved and read from a SQLServer database.
-THE GUI is developed with Blazor Server/.Net Core 3
+* The GUI is developed with Blazor Server/.Net Core 3